japila-books/spark-structured-streaming-internals/docs/demo/spark-sql-streaming-demo-FlatMapGroupsWithStateExec.md

 == Demo: Internals of FlatMapGroupsWithStateExec Physical Operator

-The following demo shows the internals of <<spark-sql-streaming-FlatMapGroupsWithStateExec.adoc#, FlatMapGroupsWithStateExec>> physical operator in a <<spark-sql-arbitrary-stateful-streaming-aggregation.adoc#, Arbitrary Stateful Streaming Aggregation>>.
+The following demo shows the internals of <<FlatMapGroupsWithStateExec.md#, FlatMapGroupsWithStateExec>> physical operator in a <<spark-sql-arbitrary-stateful-streaming-aggregation.adoc#, Arbitrary Stateful Streaming Aggregation>>.

 [source, scala]
 ----